estcube/Telemetry-Forwarding-Client/README.md

 ### Frontend

-The client currently serves only static pages with sample data displayed.
+The frontend currently serves only static pages with sample data displayed.

 #### Requirements